NeuralVFX/real-time-style-transfer/USAGE.md

 `style/<style image>`

-- For example if you are training `Pascal VOC 2007` training set on `Starry Night``:
+- For example if you are training `Pascal VOC 2007` training set on `Tarentelle`:

 Train Dir: